Nexis-Network/homepage/content/docs/reference/sdk.md

 To get started with the `@neondatabase/api-client` library, follow these steps:

-1. Obtain an API key from the [Developer Settings](https://console.neon.tech/app/settings/api-keys) page in the Exzo Network Console.
+1. Obtain an API key from the [Developer Settings](https://console.neon.tech/app/settings/api-keys) page in the Nexis Network Console.

 2. Click **Generate new API key**.